 But just because a kit is analyzed doesn’t mean the resulting DNA profile can be uploaded to state and federal databases.
 If investigators aren’t confident a crime actually occurred, federal rules bar a DNA profile from being uploaded to the national Combined DNA Index System database.
 That is why the department does the investigative work upfront, said Jennifer Shen, manager of the San Diego Police Department’s crime lab.

-“By the time a kit gets to the laboratory [for analysis], it’s been vetted as a piece of evidence that’s meaningful, as a piece of evidence that could yield a profile that we would be able to upload into a database at a national or state level,” Shen.
+“By the time a kit gets to the laboratory [for analysis], it’s been vetted as a piece of evidence that’s meaningful, as a piece of evidence that could yield a profile that we would be able to upload into a database at a national or state level,” Shen said last year.

 But some of the department’s untested kits come from victims deemed “uncooperative” by investigators.
 Advocates argue that even if a victim refuses to cooperate with prosecutors, a kit’s DNA evidence could identify a repeat offender, or solve a cold case.
 That is Elliott’s position.

 “I have yet to hear a convincing explanation for why San Diego should not join with other cities in adopting a policy to test every rape kit that law enforcement collects,” she said.
 “The experience in other jurisdictions shows that the evidence in untested kits can prove valuable in solving cold cases and identifying serial rapists.
 That alone is good reason; removing sexual predators from the street should be among law enforcement’s highest priority.”